UK government plans to revamp holiday pay calculation for part-year workers

 There are two main types of privilege:

 Privilege applies to advice given by external lawyers and also by in-house lawyers, provided that they act in their capacity as lawyer and not in an executive or compliance capacity and are qualified to practise under the rules of the regulator, which in England and Wales means the Solicitors Regulation Authority (SRA) or the Bar Council.
-For solicitors this means holding a current practising certificate.
+For solicitors, this generally means holding a current practising certificate.

-Privilege extends to employees such as legal executives, trainee solicitors and paralegals provided that they are supervised by qualified lawyers.
+Privilege extends to employees such as legal executives, trainee solicitors and paralegals provided they are supervised by qualified lawyers.

-There is an important exception: in the context of EU Commission competition investigations, and potentially certain other types of EU proceedings, only communications involving external, not in-house, lawyers entitled to practise in an EU or EEA member state can attract privilege.
+There is an important exception: in the context of EU Commission competition investigations, and potentially certain other types of EU administrative and enforcement proceedings, only communications involving external, not in-house, lawyers entitled to practise in an EU or EEA member state can attract EU legal professional privilege.

 For legal advice privilege to apply it is important to establish who the client is.
 The current law is that the client will only include those individuals who are authorised, expressly or impliedly, to seek and obtain legal advice in relation to the particular matter under consideration either from in-house or external lawyers.
 The definition of the client does not necessarily extend to everyone within the organisation or even to the whole department or division seeking legal advice.
 Note that communications between a lawyer and employees outside the designated client team or between the client team and employees outside the team will generally not be privileged, and sending privileged documents outside this team can result in privilege being lost.

 It should also be noted that communications within the client team may not be privileged if they are not for the purpose of seeking and receiving legal advice.
 For example, communications between the client team commenting on the merits of a particular matter may not be privileged.